GregLinthicum/mcp-AI-playwright-template/README.md

 ## Preface
 Just a quick clarification: the below is not a self-healing template.
 It is intended as a starting point for building a customized executor and a customized MCP Playwright server.

-The current implementation invokes AI during test execution, which offers flexibility but is not necessarily optimized for performance-sensitive test suites.
+The current implementation invokes AI during test execution, which offers flexibility but is not necessarily optimized for performance.

-If your primary interest is self-healing, you may find [Healwright](https://github.com/amrsa1/healwright) useful:
+If your primary interest is self-healing, you may find [Healwright](https://github.com/amrsa1/healwright) useful.

 That said, once your automation needs to validate complex business flows across multiple dynamic pages and integrations, the challenges tend to shift beyond locator healing alone.